 7.28.
 The molten core-concrete interactions phenomenology is rather complex and various situations may occur as the result of the accident progression.
-Assessment of the probability of an extensive erosion of structures should account for the uncertainties affecting the MCCI calculations.
+Assessment of the probability of an extensive erosion of structures should account for the uncertainties affecting the molten core-concrete interactions calculations.